-To arm in AWAY mode: + AWAY or press and hold AWAY
+To arm in AWAY mode: + AWAY OR press and hold AWAY \\

-Your User code
+Your security code\\

-See Quick Arming paragraph.
+\\ See Quick Arming paragraph.

 The keypad beeps twice, or beeps continuously if exit warning has been programmed for your system, and displays the armed AWAY message.
 The red ARMED indicator lights and the system announces "armed AWAY-exit now."